The pandemic has forced many holiday events and parties to be canceled this season.

 The city of Grapevine is holding up to its title by planning 1,400 events over 40 days this holiday season.

-From drive-through Christmas lights at First Baptist Church Grapevine to outdoor performances in the Historic Grapevine Christmas Spectacular and a singing Christmas tree at the Town Square Gazebo, there's a mix of both free and ticketed events for all comfort levels.
+From drive-thru Christmas lights at First Baptist Church Grapevine to outdoor performances in the Historic Grapevine Christmas Spectacular and a singing Christmas tree at the Town Square Gazebo, there's a mix of both free and ticketed events for all comfort levels.

+Most events run through Jan.
+10, 2021.
 The city has posted a full list with dates, times and details on their website.

 Christmas in the Square, Frisco